guanquann/tp/docs/UserGuide.md

 * `find n/alex n/david` returns `Alex Davidson` and `David Alexis`

 * `find n/Alex t/friends` returns `Alex Yeoh` who is tagged as a `friend`

-* `find n////` returns an error message as the `KEYWORD` field must consist of alphanumeric characters, spaces, hyphens and/or apostrophes only.

-* `find n/` or `find t/` or `find n/ t/` returns an error message as the `KEYWORD` field cannot be empty

-* `find` returns an error message as there should be at least one `FIELD` and `KEYWORD` pair

-* `find testing123 n/John` returns an error message as there should not be prefixes before the first `FIELD` and `KEYWORD` pair

 ### Adding an order : `addorder`